ac1ne/LHL/RoadMap.md

 ### Reorganize
   - I would like to reorganize my code into smaller sections instead of 1 long script.
+### Notes
+  - the ability to add individual notes to each contact for information that doesn't fit in the table
+    - things like pota, grid square when traveling etc.
 ### QRZ
   - Potential for link out from entered call sign to QRZ.
 ### Software Compatablilty